CopernicaMarketingSoftware/Documentation/Publisher/en/rest-condition-type-survey.md

 | noprofile          | Survey was not submitted by profile.         |
 | nosubprofile       | Survey was not submitted by subprofile.      |

+## Example

+Let's say you have sent an important survey for the profiles in your database to fill out, but some of them have not sent a reaction yet.
+Using the survey condition you can select everyone that did not submit your survey yet, by using the following values:

+* **survey-name**: /<Survey you want to send a reminder for>
+* **submitter**: "none"

 ## More information

 * [Fetch rule conditions](rest-get-rule-conditions)